Captain Americrease: The First Fold

-I was about to learn that lessen in way that could only be described as ginormous.
+I was about to learn that lesson in a way that could only be described as ginormous.

 My friends and I all took to Captain America with a feverish passion.
-Before I get into anymore of the unfolding tale, I must introduce you to my pals.
-There is Nancy Jean, Johnny Richardson, Ray Joyce, and Norm Goss.
+Before I get into any more of the unfolding tale, I must introduce you to my pals.
+There’s Nancy Jean, Johnny Richardson, Ray Joyce, and Norm Goss.
 They are the chums that I’ve gathered over the years, and we’ve stuck like glue through thick and thin.
 These four also love the escapades of the Star-Spangled Man, almost as much as me.
 That bonds us all.

 Returning to the tales of our greatest escapades, our gang loved Captain America but had very little to apply that love to.
 We would doodle our hearts’ out, of course, but we wanted something to show our deep, deep passion.